 To be social active!
-With all Internet development in Latvia, some days ago I trough about meaning of “social activism“.
+With all Internet development in Latvia, some days ago I trough about the meaning of “social activism“.
 If it would be connected with Internet, we could say it means to post comments on blogs and about happenings around (for example, in news).
-It become more easier when You have Your own blog.
+It becomes more easier when You have Your own blog.

 PS This is not direct translation of my post in latvian.
 This short version adapted for English blog.